The Ghost in the Machine Part 1

 Pierrot lunaire Op.21 : I Mondestrunken · Giuseppe Sinopoli by Arnold Schoenberg

-Though the artists and composers often had no idea their careers were being advanced by Langley, the institutional support shaped cultural prestige—and the intellectual terrain that followed.
+Though the artists and composers often had no idea their careers were being advanced by Langley, the institutional bestowed cultural prestige—and importantly, it would shape the intellectual terrain that followed for decades.

 As the CIA funded what it considered the “respectable” anti-communist left, another intellectual current—parallel, but not disconnected—was fermenting in American academia.